robbenz/dia_plugs/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==
+= 2.5.5 =
+* Added Blog Details field type
+* Email From Name and Subject should now display proper special characters in all cases
+* Fix css issue with notice image on forms taking an inherit width instead of auto
+* Fixed an issue with automatic login with redirect on Firefox

 = 2.5.4 =
 * CSS changes for the Twenty Seventeen theme
 * Fixed a notice caused sometimes by general settings option not setting properly